Tiffany-Zhehan-Zhu/Food-Menu-Manager___Java/README.md

 # Food Menu Manager

-This is a food menu manager application with its Graphical User Interface that allow users to create daily food menus.
+This is a food menu manager application with its graphical user interface that allow users to create daily food menus.

 Functions include:
 * Reads all types of dishes from a single file